nleaf/nleaf.github.io/awards-and-accolades.md

   cite: "- IT Director, Professional Services Company"
   link: ''
   cta: ''
+- template: featured-service
+  block: featured-service
+  title: Gartner Peer Insights™
+  headline: 'Ease your transition to the  cloud with a dedicated  on-premises cloud. '
+  description: 'Expedient is rated anonymously on Gartner Peer Insights™ by customers
+    who use its disaster recovery as a service (DRaaS) solutions.
+Expedient’s <a href="www.google.com" target="_blank">rating</a> and a ranking of vendors is also available.
+The company’s current rating is 4.8 and is ranked #2 among other vendors.'
+  align-left: true
+  icon: "/uploads/EXP_GartnerRank.svg"
 - template: highlights-2-column
   block: highlights-2col
   heading: Flexible and Extensible